Are you ready to start your journey to self-discovery with chakra mantras?

 - An imbalanced sacral chakra can lead to you feeling emotionally isolated from others around, lacking in sexual energy and even struggling with social skills

-- On the flip side, if your chakra is over-charged, you might struggle with addiction, over-sexualised thoughts and even obsessive tendencies
+- On the flip side, if your chakra is over-charged, you might struggle with addiction, over-sexualized thoughts, and even obsessive tendencies

 RAM is the Chakra mantra for the Solar Plexus.